US Fulbright Logo

 • Mid-year seminar

-The mid-year seminar usually takes place in February and is focused on providing grantees an opportunity to reconnect with fellow Fulbrighters, to share and learn from each other and invited guest speakers, and to participate in cultural activities.
+The mid-year seminar, typically held in February, offers grantees the chance to reconnect with fellow Fulbrighters, share experiences, learn from each other and guest speakers, present advances of their research, and participate in cultural activities.

 Estimated Cost of Living